ZhaiLab-SUSTech/snuupy/README.md

 # Tutorial
 ![Schematic_diagram](./Schematic_diagram.png)

-Git clone or download this repository then modify the paths in the configuration file before running snakemake.
+Git clone or download this repository, then change the path in the config file before running snakemake.

 # Usage
 ```text